 Experiment with paper chromatography in either an independent student science project or a family-friendly science activity:

 - Paper Chromatography: Is Black Ink Really Black?
 (Science Buddies project idea)

 Paper chromatography can also be used to explore the pigments in leaves and flowers and even the dyes used to make the bright colors of hard-shell candies!
-The Candy Chromatography Science Kit from the Science Buddies Store is a convenient science kit that can be used to investigate the color composition of candies or ink using paper chromatography.
+The Candy Chromatography Science Kit is a convenient science kit that can be used to investigate the color composition of candies or ink using paper chromatography.

 For students curious about chromatography, there are a number of other chromatography projects at Science Buddies, including Column Chromatography: Can you Separate the Dyes in Grape Soda Using Space Sand™?.

 - Inspiring AAPI Scientists and Engineers - Asian American and Native Hawaiian/Pacific Islander Heritage Month

 - New Green Chemistry Science Projects—Sustainable Science for Students

 - Student Science Project - Designing and Coding a Video Game to Help People with Alzheimer's